Captioning, Interpreting and Transcribing Services

 - Initial request date - Early requests are given higher priority.
 Although Disability Services will make every attempt to fill requests for services, there is no guarantee for any request submitted less than five (5) business days prior to the event.

 - Promptness in providing necessary information is a factor in determining priority.
-Day and date of event, begin and end time, location, name of sponsor, name of contact person and phone number/e-mail address are all considered necessary information.
+Day and date of the event, begin and end time, location, name of the sponsor, name of the contact person and phone number/e-mail address are all considered necessary information.
 A copy of the program, conference brochure and related materials must be provided a.s.a.p.
 In the event of a theatrical performance, a copy of the script must be provided at least three weeks in advance.

 - The Interpreting/Transcribing Services Coordinator will confirm the names of interpreters/transcribers providing the service.

 Guidelines for Determining the Need for Interpreting Services

 In accordance with the Americans with Disabilities Act (ADA), services must be provided if a request for accommodation is made by a person attending the event.
 Although every attempt will be made to secure interpreters/transcribers for such a request, there is no guarantee of service provision if a request is made by the attendee less than five (5) business days in advance.
 Disability Services recommends the provision of services for any special event on campus that is open to the public and an attendance of more than one hundred (100) is expected.
 Disability Services recommends including the Interpreting/Transcribing Services Coordinator in special event planning committees.